python-ellar/ellar/docs/overview/controllers.md

     """We have created a controller for Users"""
 ```

-## Routing
+## **Routing**
-In this section, we are going to highlight the important features of the `@Controller()`, a `class decorator`
+In this section, we are going to highlight key features of the `@Controller()`, a `class decorator`
 for defining a controller.
-By default, `@Controller()` will create a path prefix `/dogs` gotten from class name in `Dogs`Controller
-that will be used to group related routes and minimize duplicate route definition and code repetition.
+By default, `@Controller()` will create a path prefix `/dogs` gotten from the class name in `Dogs`Controller.
+This will be used to group related routes and minimize duplicate route definitions.

 For example, we may choose to group a set of routes that manage interactions with a customer entity under the route `/users`.
-In that case, we could specify the path prefix `/users` in the `@Controller()` decorator so that we don't have to repeat that portion of the path for each route in the file.
+In that case, we could specify the path prefix `/users` in the `@Controller()` decorator so we don't have to repeat that portion of the path for each route in the controller.

 ```python
 # project_name/apps/dogs/controllers.py